LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Experiments

 \subsection{Implementation Details}

 We conduct our experiments using videos consisting of 49 frames, with a resolution of either $832 \times 480$ or $480 \times 832$.
 All main results are obtained using the Wan2.1-I2V 480P model.
-Additional results based on HunyuanVideo-I2V are included in Sec.~\ref{sec:hunyuani2v}.
+Additional results based on HunyuanVideo-I2V are included in App.~\ref{sec:hunyuani2v}.
 Our framework is built upon the publicly available diffusion-pipe codebase\footnote{https://github.com/tdrussell/diffusion-pipe}.
+Details regarding our automated mask acquisition workflow are provided in App.~\ref{sec:mask_gui}.
 For each video editing sample, we begin by training on the input video for 100 steps as described in Sec.~\ref{sec:motion}.
 If additional edits are applied to later frames, we continue training for another 100 steps on data that includes additional modifications as described in Sec.~\ref{sec:app}.
 This helps the model incorporate user-specified appearance changes.
 We use a learning rate of $1 \times 10^{-4}$ for all experiments.
 Training on 49-frame videos typically requires 20 GB of GPU memory.
-In Sec.~\ref{sec:low_cost}, we describe a memory optimization strategy that reduces GPU requirements.
+In App.~\ref{sec:low_cost_details}, we describe a strategy that reduces GPU requirements.